 In line with standing regulations of BAPEPAMLK (today replaced by financial services authority) and the Indonesia Stock Exchange (IDX), the Audit Committee report directly to the Board of Commissioners.
 The principal responsibility of the Audit Committee is to support the Board of Commissioners in performing various supervisory and evaluation duties, including evaluating and advising on ways to upgrade the quality of financial reports, monitoring operational performance of the Company and improving the effectiveness of the tasks of the internal auditor and independent auditor, while identifying any problems which might require intervention by the Board of Commissioners.

-In 2013 the Audit Committee was comprised of Yugi Prayanto (Independent Commissioner), Sandrawaty Tjachjadi (member) and Haryono (member).
+In 2019 the Audit Committee was comprised of Yugi Prayanto (Independent Commissioner), Nike Felina (member) and Erikson Putra (member).
 The principal duty of the Audit Committee is to support the Board of Commissioners in performing its oversight and monitoring function of the implementation of Company operations, through internal control systems.

 All the results released by the Audit Committee throughout 2013 have been delivered to the Board of Commissioners.
 The Audit Committee did not find any major or material matters in the 2013 annual report to bring to the attention of the Board of Commissioners.